tomi3-11/C-/README.md

 # C Beginner CLI Projects

 Welcome to my collection of **beginner-friendly C command-line projects!**
 These small programs are perfect for learning the fundamentals of C programming — including input/output, conditionals, arithmetic, and functions.
+Also a beginner beginner-friendly place to learn different c stuffs.

 ---